hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 ---
-title: "Working with Targets"
+title: Working with Targets
 teaching: 10
 exercises: 15
 questions:
-- "How do targets work?"
+- How do targets work?
 objectives:
-- "Know how to set up targets"
+- Know how to set up targets
+- Understand linking and INTERFACE properties
+- Make INTERFACE targets
 keypoints:
-- "Work with targets in CMake"
+- Libraries and executables are targets.
+- Targets have lots of useful properties.
+- Targets can be linked to other target.
+- You can control what parts of a target get inherited when linking.
+- You can make INTERFACE targets instead of making variables.
 ---